parisepigenetics/Methylator-Documentation/docs/extra_help.md

 ### Paired-end or single-end ?

-Lorsque vous télécharger des FASTQ avec l'option SRA il arrive souvent qu'il y est des erreurs dans la description des données.
-La plus fréquenque est une confusion entre paire et single-end.
-Il arrive souvent que le séquencage soit annoncé en single-end sur SRA mais qu'il soit en réalité en pair-end.
-Dans ce cas, l'aspect le graphique "Per Base Sequence Content" dans le fichier FASTQC ressemble à ceci :
+When downloading FASTQ files with the SRA option, errors in the data description are often encountered.
+The most common one is a confusion between paired-end and single-end data.
+It frequently happens that sequencing is announced as single-end on SRA but is actually paired-end.
+In such cases, the "Per Base Sequence Content" graph in the FASTQC file looks like this:

 ![paire_single_end](img/erreur_single_pairend.png)